Chinese state media’s New Year gala once again features blackface in segment depicting Africa

 “We cannot stress enough the impact scenes such as these have on African and Afro-diasporic communities living in China,” the organization added.

 “Like every year, the Chunwan gala featured yet another instance of blackface.
-Unfortunately, it’s an annual tradition with no signs of stopping anytime soon,” a group promoting the work of Black professionals focused on China, the Black China Caucus, wrote in a series of tweets.
+Unfortunately, it’s an annual tradition with no signs of stopping anytime soon,” a group promoting the work of Black professionals focused on China, the Black China Caucus, wrote in tweets.

 Whatever its intentions, it was difficult to dissociate blackface from “from a long history of minstrelsy [and] fixation on problematic caricatures,” the caucus continued.
 It added that the gala’s organizers should not only end the tradition of including blackface but also hire some of the many Black people living in China.